"Sister, did you know? I thought the trees were standing straight, but they're balancing on their hands."

 Review:

 With its story of mental illness, eating disorders, love, sex and betrayal, you can take it as read that Vegetarian is a dark, and at times even bleak, affair.
-However, first-time director Lim Woo-seong wisely avoids any melodramatic swayings and, by placing Yeong-hye's perspective centre stage for the majority of the film, ensures that proceedings are largely gripping, rather than simply depressing.
+However, first-time director Lim Woo-seong wisely avoids any melodramatic swayings and, by placing Yeong-hye's perspective centre stage for the majority of the film, ensures that proceedings are utterly gripping, rather than simply depressing.

 Summary: